 The Princess Diarist: A Review

-As the world continues to mourn the untimely death of Star Wars actress and writer Carrie Fisher, fans — myself included — have clamored to read the books she left behind.
-Fisher’s final memoir, The Princess Diarist recounts her affair with co-star Harrison Ford on the set of the first Star Wars film in 1976.
-But, more than a romantic tell-all, The Princess Diarist feels like Fisher’s goodbye.
-Continue reading
+As the world continues to mourn the untimely death of Star Wars actress and writer Carrie Fisher, fans --- myself included --- have clamored to read the books she left behind.
+Fisher's final memoir, The Princess Diarist recounts her affair with co-star Harrison Ford on the set of the first Star Wars film in 1976. … Continue reading The Princess Diarist: A Review

 You Can’t Touch My Hair: A Review

-In her debut essay collection, You Can’t Touch My Hair: And Other Things I Still Have to Explain, 2 Dope Queens co-host Phoebe Robinson lays out everything that’s on her mind, from how it feels to wear a natural hairstyle, to why Michael Fassbender will be the father of her future child.
-It’s an eclectic collection, and not without its low points, but Robinson’s debut is a solid one, nevertheless.
-Continue reading
+In her debut essay collection, You Can't Touch My Hair: And Other Things I Still Have to Explain, 2 Dope Queens co-host Phoebe Robinson lays out everything that's on her mind, from how it feels to wear a natural hairstyle, to why Michael Fassbender will be the father of her future child.
+It's an eclectic … Continue reading You Can’t Touch My Hair: A Review

 Every Falling Star: A Review

-He was just like every other little boy in Pyongyang, taking taekwondo lessons and dreaming of becoming a general in Kim Il-sung’s army.
-In Every Falling Star: The True Story of How I Survived and Escaped North Korea, DPRK-escapee Sungju Lee tells of his family’s fall from grace, his life as an orphan on the streets, and his eventual path to freedom.
-Although aimed at a young adult audience, Lee’s memoir provides an unflinching look at what happens to Pyongyang families who displease the Leader.
-Continue reading
+He was just like every other little boy in Pyongyang, taking taekwondo lessons and dreaming of becoming a general in Kim Il-sung's army.
+In Every Falling Star: The True Story of How I Survived and Escaped North Korea, DPRK-escapee Sungju Lee tells of his family's fall from grace, his life as an orphan on the … Continue reading Every Falling Star: A Review

 Without You, There Is No Us: A Review

-In the early 2010s, Korean-American journalist Suki Kim taught English at North Korea’s Pyongyang University of Science and Technology.
-In Without You, There Is No Us: My Time with the Sons of North Korea’s Elite, Kim recalls the events of those few months.
+In the early 2010s, Korean-American journalist Suki Kim taught English at North Korea's Pyongyang University of Science and Technology.
+In Without You, There Is No Us: My Time with the Sons of North Korea's Elite, Kim recalls the events of those few months.
 The story is incredible.
-Continue reading
+For more than 70 years, while its southern … Continue reading Without You, There Is No Us: A Review